 The Viso3D SketchUp exporter plug-in will convert SketchUp geometry, textures and scenes to a .xcs file format.
-It now works on SketchUp 2014 Win/ Mac.
-It will also optionally, create a lightmap which will "bake" the SketchUp shadows into textures capturing the model's shadows.
+It now works on SketchUp 2016 Win/ Mac.
+It will also optionally, create a lightmap which will "bake" the SketchUp shadows, SU Podium point lights, spot lights and LEM lights into textures capturing the model's lighting and shadows.
 The Viso3D iOS app can then view the exported SketchUp model on an iPad or another iOS device.
 The Viso3D SketchUp plug-in is sold here at $29.95(USD).
 The Viso3D iOS app is free from the iTunes app store.

 Export your model to iOS with geometry, textures, scenes, and shadows in one .xcs file.

-Viso3D includes an option to export SketchUp sun and shadow information to iOS with the rest of your model.
+Viso3D includes an option to export SketchUp sun, SU Podium artificial lighting and shadow information to iOS with the rest of your model.